artist, author, producer and director

-A (feature-length) film project under the same title is also being produced for the mass communications sector, which will present some of the evidence for the links between ancient art & cultures as well as philosophical/religious teachings spanning the Silk Road from Rome to Nara across the Eurasian continent for more than twenty centuries.
-It is scheduled to be completed by the 2020 Tokyo Olympics.
+A (feature-length) film project under the same title is also being produced for the mass communications sector, which will present some of the evidence for the links between ancient art & cultures as well as philosophical teachings spanning the Silk Road from Rome and stretching along the Silk Road as far as Nara, Japan’s first permanent capital 14centuries ago.

-Ito’s other ongoing project is “Signs of the Intangible: Visions of Life and Prayers”, part of which was shown at the NY Public Library for Performing Arts (Lincoln Center) under the title: Men at Dance − from Noh to Butoh: Japanese Performing Arts, Past and Present in 2007/2008.
+Ito’s other ongoing project is “Signs of the Intangible“, part of which was shown at the NY Public Library for Performing Arts (Lincoln Center) under the title: Men at Dance − from Noh to Butoh: Japanese Performing Arts, Past and Present in 2007/2008.
 This was a tie-in exhibition to the 2007 NY Butoh Festival and individual exhibits were donated to the permanent collection of the NY Public Library for educational and research purposes.